sergencansiz/python/computer-vision/annotsImg/Readme.md

-## Creating Train and Test Datasets from Annotaion Files
+## Creating Train and Test Datasets from Annotation Files

 Required libraries;